-

 (FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
 This tends to attract foreign capital into USD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of USD is -- Neutral and for the JPY is -- Neutral.
+Based on the economic and macro fundamental data, The Fundamental Bias of USD is Moderate Bullish and for the JPY is -- Neutral.

-Our Ziwox A, mid-term Fundamental Score for USD is -4. and Fundamental Score for JPY is 9.
-So, base on the Fundamental Score, we predict mid-term downside price movement.
+Our Ziwox A, mid-term Fundamental Score for USD is -3. and Fundamental Score for JPY is -8.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance

-In the current trading session, "Sydney & Tokyo", Market risk sentiment is Classic Risk-OFF.
-The Yen and Switzerland Frank recorded the strongest performance, while the Gold and New Zealand Dollar are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Classic Risk-ON.
+The Gold and Australian dollar recorded the strongest performance, while the Yen and Switzerland Frank are weakest so far.

 Currencies performance vs US dollar "USD"